-Knowing Jesus was flexible with models, if he were to use the term, and we can find a variety of prayer types even within Scripture—this helps us rest easy when we encounter other valid, helpful prayer models.
+Knowing that Jesus was flexible with models (if he were to use the term “models”) and that we can find a variety of prayer types even within Scripture—this helps us rest easy when we encounter other valid, helpful prayer models.
 Take for example other models:

 - Centering Prayer: This is using one word or phrase throughout the day to center yourself through prayer on God.
 See Basil Pennington’s book on the subject, Centering Prayer: Renewing an Ancient Christian Prayer Form, for the ancient roots of this type of praying.
 I haven’t read it yet, but I have respect for the tradition of which he’s a part.

 - Breath Prayer: This is a simple way of meditating on Scripture or a truth of God by breathing a prayer to God as you do.

 - The Jesus Prayer: This is an ancient example of a breath prayer, where we pray, “Lord Jesus Christ, Son of God, have mercy on me, the sinner.”